 Bands and choirs perform frequently on the grounds.

-Kitty-corner to the Parliament Buildings you’ll find the majestic Fairmont Empress Hotel.
+Kitty-corner to the Parliament Buildings near the Inner Harbour you’ll find the majestic Fairmont Empress Hotel.

 It’s designated as a National Historic Site of Canada.

-Fair warning though: the Empress is known as one of the most haunted places in Victoria!
+Fair warning though: the Fairmont Empress Hotel is known as one of the most haunted places in Victoria!

 There are regular sightings of a thin moustached man who some believe was the famous architect who designed the Empress, Francis Rattenbury as well as quite a few other characters.